HakYouX/AI-Crypto-Trading-Terminal/README.md

 ### Project Legal Status
 **ATTENTION: THIS PROJECT IS AN EXCLUSIVELY EDUCATIONAL AND RESEARCH TOOL**

+### Intellectual Property Protection
+This work is protected by copyright law and international treaties.
+Unauthorized reproduction or distribution may result in severe civil and criminal penalties.

 ### Disclaimer
 Developers and project participants **DO NOT ACCEPT RESPONSIBILITY** for: